Area C: Oslo Accords

 The Oslo II Accord divided the West Bank into three administrative divisions: the Areas A, B and C. The distinct areas were given a different status, according to the amount of self-government the local Palestinians would have over it through the Palestinian Authority, until a final status accord would be established.

 The Areas A and B were chosen in such a way as to just contain Palestinians, by drawing lines around Palestinian population centers at the time the Agreement was signed; Area C was defined as "areas of the West Bank outside Areas A and B, which, except for the issues that will be negotiated in the permanent status negotiations, will be gradually transferred to Palestinian jurisdiction in accordance with this Agreement."
 Area A comprises approximately 18% of the West Bank and Area B about 22%, together home to some 2.8 million Palestinians.

 Area C was initially around 72–74% (first phase, 1995) of the West Bank.
 Under the 1998 Wye River Memorandum, Israel would further withdraw from some additional 13% from Area C to Area B, which officially reduced Area C to circa 61% of the West Bank.
 Israel, however, withdrew from only 2%, and during Operation Defensive Shield, it reoccupied all territory.
 As of 2013, Area C formally comprised about 63% of the West Bank, including settlements, outposts and declared "state land".
 Including or excluding East Jerusalem, no-man's land and the Palestinian part of the Dead Sea also determines the percentage.

 Geography, resources and policy

 Area C is richly endowed with natural resources, including most of Palestinian agricultural and grazing land.
-It is the only contiguous part of the West Bank, thus all large scale projects involve work in Area C.
+It is the only contiguous part of the West Bank, thus all large scale projects involve work in Area C. There are more than 3,500 archaeological sites in Area C.